 Veterinary Tech Job Description

-Veterinary techs, short for veterinary technicians and technologists, perform laboratory procedures, take blood and tissue samples, diagnose illnesses in animals, develop x-rays and administer nursing care.
+Veterinary techs perform laboratory procedures, take blood and tissue samples, diagnose illnesses in animals, develop x-rays and administer nursing care.
 Veterinary technicians and technologists usually start out as trainees.
 Their work is often supervised by a licensed veterinarian.